-In order to determine the influence of different simulation factors on the reserved rate utilization and fairness achieved in excess bandwidth distribution, we analyze simulation results statistically using Analysis of Variation (ANOVA) technique Section 4.1 gives a brief introduction to ANOVA technique used in the analysis.
-In later sections, we present the results of statistical analysis of two and three color simulations, in Sections 4.2 and 4.3
+In order to determine the influence of different simulation factors on the reserved rate utilization and fairness achieved in excess bandwidth distribution, we analyze simulation results statistically using Analysis of Variation (ANOVA) technique.
+A brief introduction to ANOVA technique used in the analysis is provided.
+In later paragraphs, we present the results of statistical analysis of two and three color simulations.

-4.1 Analysis Of Variation (ANOVA) Technique
+Analysis Of Variation (ANOVA) Technique

 The results of a simulation are affected by the values (or levels) of simulation factors (e.g. green rate) and the interactions between levels of different factors (e.g. green rate and green bucket size).
 The simulation factors and their levels used in this simulation study are listed in Tables 2 and 3.
 Analysis of Variation of simulation results is a statistical technique used to quantify these effects.
 In this section, we present a brief account of Analysis of Variation technique.
-More details can be found in [8]
+More details can be found in [8].

-Analysis of Variation involves calculating the Total Variation in simulation results around the Overall Mean and doing Allocation of Variation to contributing factors and their interactions Following steps describe the calculations:
+Analysis of Variation involves calculating the Total Variation in simulation results around the Overall Mean and doing Allocation of Variation to contributing factors and their interactions.
+Following steps describe the calculations:

-- 1. Calculate the Overall Mean of all the values - 2.
-Calculate the individual effect of each level a of factor A, called the Main Effect of a:

-'''

-Main Effecta = Meana - Overall Mean

-'''

-where, Main Effecta is the main effect of level a of factor A, Meana is the mean of all results with a as the value for factor A

-The main effects are calculated for each level of each factor where, Interactiona,b is the interaction between levels a and b of factors A and B respectively, Meana,b is mean of all results with a and b as values for factors A and B, Main Effecta and Main Effectb are main effects of levels a and b respectively
+- 1. Calculate the Overall Mean of all the values. - Calculate the individual effect of each level a of factor A, called the Main Effect of a: Main Effecta = Meana Overall Mean where, Main Effecta is the main effect of level a of factor A, Meana is the mean of all results with a as the value for factor A. The main effects are calculated for each level of each factor. - 3.
+Calculate the First Order Interaction between levels a and b of two factors A and B respectively for all such pairs: Interactiona,b = Meana,b - (Overall Mean + Main Effecta + Main Effectb) where, Interactiona,b is the interaction between levels a and b of factors A and B respectively, Meana,b is mean of all results with a and b as values for factors A and B, Main Effecta and Main Effectb are main effects of levels a and b respectively. - 4.
+Calculate the Total Variation as shown below: